walidelnozahy/cloud/docs/apps/index.md

 # Building Applications on Serverless Cloud

 Serverless Cloud provides easy-to-use building blocks for building applications easily.
-By using helpers for each building block, developers can build ultimately scaleable application with zero infrastructure concern.
+By using helpers (`api`, `data`,`params`, and `schedule`) for each building block, developers can build ultimately scaleable application with zero infrastructure concern.

 ### Learn more about the building blocks of Serverless Cloud: